tsmith512/directomatic/README.md

 - The spreadsheet must be set to "Anyone with the link can View"
 - The app will not enable/disable the List as a Bulk Redirect list, only update
 - There's no frontend

+### Troubleshooting

+- If Google Sheets returns a `400` error, make sure the tab with the redirects list is called "Redirects" and that the spreadsheet is publicly readable.